01884 2598568:30-4:00pm Mon to Fri

 Tip sizes of mechanical pencils comparedSo what do you need to know to buy and use a mechanical pencil?
 Well, you can start with the choice of lead sizes, because pencils made for one lead size can only use that size.
 They come in different widths, most commonly 0.5mm and 0.7mm, often shortened to just 05 and 07.
 At the simplest, 05 is usually used for drawing, and 07 for writing.
 But you might prefer a thinner lead for writing (a lot of people do, myself included), and rough sketching is often better with a thicker lead.
 The thicker the lead, the stronger it will be, but the thicker the line will be too.

 Plenty of other sizes are available.
 Quite a lot of pencils add 0.3mm and 0.9mm to the choices, with 09 being good for the more heavy-handed, and 03 being good for small writing and drawing, if you don’t mind being a bit more gentle with it.
 Beyond those, there are even 0.2mm pencils, though that needs some clever engineering to support the lead in use.
 And at the thicker end, 2mm leads are reasonably common, though they tend to be used in clutch pencils rather than mechanical pencils, and other leads can go up to 5.6mm.
-If you’re not sure, 05 and 07 are the popular choices for good reason.
+If you’re not sure, 0.5 and 0.7mm are the popular choices for good reason.

 Lead grades are a choice you can make later, and you might already have a good idea what you prefer.
 As with wooden pencils, HB is the ‘default’ choice, and a good balance for most people.
 Softer leads, with higher ‘B’ numbers, will give a darker line with less pressure, but tend to get breakable as they get more extreme.
 And harder leads, with higher ‘H’ numbers, also tend to get more breakable as they go up, with a paler line.
 If you want to avoid breakage, start with HB.
-For writing, a darker line with less pressure can be good, so softer leads can feel nicer to write with - up to 2B should still be quite strong in normal use.
+For writing, a darker line with less pressure can be good, so softer leads can feel nicer to write with - up to 2B should still be quite strong enough for normal use.

 Most mechanical pencils can keep a few spare leads inside them, ready to go, so you don’t run out unexpectedly.
 We’ve seen problems when people have crammed too many leads in there - with most pencils it’s fine to put at least two or three extra leads inside, and some are quite happy with 12 or more leads, which is a lot of writing or drawing!